Secure by architecture.

 With a compromised API key.

-With a stolen API key, an attacker can trigger offramps - but only to your own verified bank account, within your configured limits.
-They can also read wallet balances and transaction history.
+With a stolen API key, an attacker can trigger an offramp to your own verified bank account, and read wallet balances and transaction history.
+They cannot send to anyone else - every third-party (@username) payout requires a fresh email OTP they can’t receive.

 This is the blast radius.
 It’s limited by design.

-To limit exposure further: rotate your API key immediately from the dashboard, enable IP allowlisting for production keys, and set conservative per-wallet daily limits.
+To limit exposure further: rotate your API key immediately from the dashboard, enable IP allowlisting for production keys, and keep the email OTP confirmation on for your own bank account.

 How your account is protected